cylc/cylc-doc/src/7-to-8/major-changes/cylc-install.rst

 install your workflow with another tool.

-We designed Cylc 8 to help you keep your development and running copies separated.
+We designed Cylc 8 to help you keep your development and running copies separate.
 By default you can now develop workflows in the ``~/cylc-src`` directory.
 As a result you will not change your development copy by running a workflow.
 You will, however, need to install your workflow from ``~/cylc-src`` to ``~/cylc-run`` using the ``cylc install`` command.